FAQ's and Applicant Requirements

 These two goals plus passing the Recruit Class examinations must be completed successfully before the end of your 12-month probationary period.

 What Can I Do To Improve My Chances Of Becoming a Career Firefighter?

 Look for colleges and universities that have programs in Fire Science and/or Emergency Medical Technician.
 Many departments prefer candidates who have already met state certification requirements for firefighters, emergency medical technicians, etc. If you are a recent high school graduate, and not yet 21, this is a good way to spend the time while waiting to meet the age requirements Fire Departments have for full-time firefighters.

 All recruits must complete a 12-month orientation period before acceptance as a member of the department.

-During this time, recruits will be evaluated by the Training Division based on information and observations provided by the instructional staff of the Southern Kane County Training Association and the officers of this department.
+During this time, recruits will be evaluated by the Training Division based on information and observations provided by the instructional staff of the Fire Academy and the officers of this department.

 Recruits must successfully complete all goals and objectives in the recruit proficiency guide that is issued upon completion of the BOF curriculum and covers operations specific to this department and the equipment we use.

 All practical and cognitive skills must be demonstrated to the satisfaction of a department evaluator.
 Attendance for all scheduled recruit training and department drills/meetings is mandatory.